Cleft Lip and Palate

-Cleft afflicted children are commonly found experiencing dental problems.
-Their dental problems can be varied ranging from missing teeth, small teeth, extra teeth occurring as a result of cleft lips and palate (these are called supernumerary teeth) as well as teeth that are misaligned/ improperly formed resulting in tooth line deformity.
+Cleft afflicted children commonly experience dental problems.
+Their dental problems can be varied; ranging from missing teeth, small teeth or extra teeth occurring as a result of cleft lips and palate (these are called supernumerary teeth) as well as teeth that are misaligned/ improperly formed resulting in tooth line deformity.
 Among other dental problems occurring in children with cleft lip and cleft palate are – gum (alveolar ridge) defects which can dislodge, rotate or tip a permanent tooth or prevent the new tooth from growing out properly.
-Children having clefts are also vulnerable to cavities and needs orthodontic treatments.
+Children having clefts are also vulnerable to cavities and need orthodontic treatments.

 Who Treats Children With Cleft Lip and/or Palate?

 Cleft lip and palate deformities occur in the mouth (oral) and maxillofacial regions which have numerous nerve endings and muscles.
-Even the slightest of mistakes can become life-threatening for the patient and might deal a permanent damage to them.
+Even the slightest of mistakes can become life-threatening for the patient and might cause a permanent damage.
 Thus, while conducting the surgical procedure to treat children with cleft deformities, specialists are deployed to address issues specific to the facial location where the cleft deformity has occurred/ extended.
-A team of physicians consisting of maxillofacial surgeons (plastic surgeons), oral wellness specialist (dentists), ENT specialist, anesthesiologists, medical support staff etc. work together offering cleft lip treatment and cleft palate treatment through surgical means.
+A team of physicians consisting of maxillofacial surgeons (plastic surgeons), oral wellness specialist (dentists), ENT specialist, anesthesiologists and other medical support staff work together to correct cleft lip and cleft palate through surgical means.
 A usual team consist of –

 - Plastic Surgeon – To evaluate and participate in crucial surgeries on the lip and/or palate

-- Otolaryngologist – An ENT (ear, nostril, and throat) specialist to assess listening to issues and recollect treatment choices for hearing issues
+- Otolaryngologist – An ENT (ear, nostril, and throat) specialist to assess treatment choices for hearing issues

-- Oral Surgeon – To reposition segments of the higher jaw when necessary, to support operate and look and to repair the cleft of the gum
+- Oral Surgeon – To reposition segments of the higher jaw when necessary, to support, operate and to repair the cleft of the gum

 - Orthodontist – To straighten and reposition the teeth